-- (i) When preparing the specification for new vessel building, we ensured that all applicable regulations related to environmental protection and oil pollution were complied with; and - (ii) When evaluating tender submissions, a marking scheme was used to check how best the submitted proposals complied with the requirements.
+When preparing the specification for new building vessel, we ensured that all applicable regulations relating to environmental protection and oil pollution were complied with.
+When evaluating tender submissions, a marking scheme was used to check how best the submitted proposals complied with the requirements.
 Higher points were given to proposals that used environmentally friendly products.

-Green Maintenance
+Green Operation